tnkerer/eggnator/README.md

 https://gateway.pinata.cloud/ipfs/{IpfsHash}
 ```

-Note it is a different `IpfsHash`.
+Note it is a different `IpfsHash` from the previous step.